janhkrueger/EVEKillReports/README.md

 Fully collected years are exported and stored ni their json format at google drive: https://drive.google.com/open?id=0Bwil0sr_nWxbeGhHaENUY25keDg, so feel free and grab them.

+To decompress, the skript /crest/decompressCrestFiles.sh can be used.
+Googles brotli algo has to be installed.

 =============
 ### frogs
 Reads the current queue status of Red Frog Freight from their public API: http://api.red-frog.org/queue.json.php